-Cona uct and Depate of Council Members 9.01 All discussion, questions or comments should be addressed to the Chair.
-9.02 A person must refer to the Mayor as "Your Worship", "Mister or Madam Mayor", as the case may be, or by the Mayor's surname preceded by "Mayor".
-A person must refer to Council members as "Councillor".
-A person must refer to staff members as "Mr" or "Ms" or "The Director of".
-9.03 Members may not interrupt a Member who is speaking except to raise a point of order, point of privilege or to request a statement of the rule that applies to a point of order.
-9.04 Any Member may require the question or motion under discussion to be read at any time during the debate, but not so as to interrupt a Member while speaking.
-9.05 Members who are called to order by the Chair: a) must immediately stop speaking;

-- b) may explain their position on the point of order; and - c) may appeal to Council for its decision on the point of order in accordance with the Community Charter.
+- 9.01 All discussion, questions or comments should be addressed to the Chair. - 9.02 A person must refer to the Mayor as "Your Worship", "Mister or Madam Mayor", as the case may be, or by the Mayor's surname preceded by "Mayor".

+A person must refer to Council members as "Councillor A person must refer to staff member "The Director of ". s as "Mr" or "Ms " O

+- 9.03 Members may not interrupt a Member who is speaking except to raise a point of order, point of privilege or to request a statement of the rule that applies to a point of order. - 9.04 Any Member may require the question or motion under discussion to be read at any time during the debate, but not so as to interrupt a Member while speaking. - 9.05 Members who are called to order by the Chair: - a) must immediately stop speaking; - b) may explain their position on the point of order; and - c) may appeal to Council for its decision on the point of order in accordance with the Community Charter.